ImmortalWay/Immortal-Core/README.md

-# Note:Each pack is its own branch of the repository.
+# Note: Each pack is its own branch of the repository.
 ## Fable Packs:
 :gear:**Immortal-Core is required for all packs.**:gear: